oasci/pitt-biosc1540-2024s/README.md

     <a href="https://www.biology.pitt.edu/">Department of Biological Sciences</a>
 </p>

+Computational Biology offers a systematic examination of foundational concepts, comprehensive proficiency in Python applications, and an in-depth understanding of the major fields of computational biology.
+Students learn about genomics, transcriptomics, computer-aided drug design, and molecular simulations in the context of current research applications.
+We focus primarily on hands-on learning with projects centered around *E. coli* as our computational model organism.
+Ultimately, this course is the first stepping stone of undergraduates at the University of Pittsburgh before taking Genomics (BIOSC 1542) and/or Simulation and Modeling (BIOSC 1544).

+## Contributions

+Any and all comments, questions, concerns, feedback, or suggestions are welcome!
+This website is stored on [GitLab][gitlab] and mirrored on [GitHub][github]; you can submit an issue or merge request on either site.

 ## Acknowledgements

 A huge thanks to Dr. Nathan Brouwer for putting years of effort into developing this course.
-I am very lucky to benefit from your insight and hard work and very appreciative that you switched to Python 🐍.
+I am lucky to benefit from your insight and hard work in previous semesters.
+(I am also extremely appreciative that you switched to Python 🐍 before I taught this course.)

 ## License